aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environment.md

 # Setup Ansible AVD environment

-Two methods can be used get Ansible up and running quickly with all the requirements to leverage __ansible-avd__:
+Two methods can be used to get Ansible up and running quickly with all the requirements to leverage __ansible-avd__: a **Python Virtual Environment** or a **[Docker container](https://hub.docker.com/repository/docker/avdteam/base).**
-A Python Virtual Environment or [Docker container](https://hub.docker.com/repository/docker/avdteam/base).

-In both scenario, this document will leverage git approach to create a local environment with collections installed in their respective folders and additional folders for all your content.
-It means, all examples will be based on the following folder structure:
+In both scenarios, this document will leverage a git approach to create a local environment with collections installed in their respective folders and additional folders for all your content.
+All examples will be based on the following folder structure:

 ```shell
 ├── git_projects